Second Sunday of Lent (Year A)

 Reflect, today, upon the stark contrast between these two men, and especially the eternity that awaited each of them.
 If you see any of the sinful tendencies of this rich man in your own life, then repent of these sins and repent today.
 See the dignity and value in each person you encounter.
 And if you tend to be more focused upon your own self, consumed with selfish pleasure and excess, seek to embrace true poverty of spirit, striving to be attached only to God and the abundant blessings that come with a full embrace of all that He has revealed to us.

-Lord, please free me from my selfishness.
-Help me, instead, to remain focused upon the dignity of all people, and to pour myself out in their service.
+Lord of true riches, please free me from my selfishness.
+Help me, instead, to remain focused upon the dignity of all people and to pour myself out in their service.
 May I discover in the poor, the broken and the humble, an image of You.
 And as I discover Your presence in their lives, may I love You, in them, seeking to be an instrument of Your mercy.
 Jesus, I trust in You.

 Friday of the Second Week of Lent